Concordium/concordium.github.io/source/mainnet/net/references/query-node.rst

 -  Block state: Display a summary of the contents of a specific block and its relation to other blocks on the chain.
--  Consensus state: Show the parameters of the consensus protocol and statistics related to baking and finalization of blocks.
+-  Consensus state: Show the parameters of the consensus protocol and statistics related to validation and finalization of blocks.

 .. _query-account-state: